Mission and Vision

 The causes of health inequalities and what can be done

 The causes of health inequalities are fundamentally linked to social, political, and economic factors that influence the distribution of power, money, and resources between different population groups and social classes.
-The WHO links them to five key factors:
+A report by the World Health Organization links them to the five key factors below.
+Quality of care accounts for just 10% of health inequalities.

 - Quality of health care